deanpeters/product-manager-prompts/prompts/problem-framing-statement.md

 <!--
 Based on the session context, frame the problem from the persona perspective, enumerate context & constraints from a JTBD perspective, and create a single sentence providing a powerful and empathetic summary narrative.

+If the user has not provided enough context, the session agent of the generative AI chatbot should ask a series of questions to obtain the context needed to fill in the blanks of the template.
 -->

 ### Problem Framing